National Infection Prevention and Control Manual

 Before undertaking any care task or procedure staff should assess any likely exposure to blood and/or body fluids and ensure PPE is worn that provides adequate protection against the risks associated with the procedure or task being undertaken.

-Reusable PPE items, for example non-disposable goggles, face shields or visors must be cleaned/decontaminated once removed or placed within a designated container for subsequent cleaning/decontamination with decontamination schedules in place and responsibility assigned.
+Reusable PPE items, for example launderable gowns, non-disposable goggles, face shields or visors must be cleaned/decontaminated once removed or placed within a designated container for subsequent cleaning/decontamination with decontamination schedules in place and responsibility assigned.

 Reusable PPE must be cleaned/decontaminated as per manufacturers instructions or in line with local policies or procedures.